jakekrishnamurti/rhythm-generator/README.md

 ## **Running the Code:**

-This program currently on;y supports Windows and has a few dependencies which need to be installed
+This program currently only supports Windows and has a few dependencies which need to be installed

 [wxPython](https://wxpython.org/) is used for the GUI\
 Install with `pip install -U wxPython`